darthdie/gmnitron/README.md

 Baddies hasn't acted this round.
 Legacy hasn't acted this round.
 Scene hasn't acted this round.
 Tachyon hasn't acted this round.
 Wraith hasn't acted this round.

+DarthDie
+!hand-off-to Wraith
+The Story so Far

+It is currently a Green status.
+There are 2 Green boxes, 4 Yellow boxes, and 2 Red boxes left.

+Wraith is the current actor.

+Absolute Zero has acted this round.
+@DarthDie has acted this round.

+Baddies hasn't acted this round.
+Scene hasn't acted this round.
+Tachyon hasn't acted this round.
+Wraith hasn't acted this round.